forestryio/forestry.io/hugo/content/blog/ubuild-a-new-theme-for-static-sites-using-blocks.md

 ---
-title: uBuild - A New Jekyll Theme Using Blocks
+title: uBuild - A New Jekyll Theme Using Blocks [Beta]
 description: ''
 date: 2018-06-22 18:20:06 +0000
 authors: